 mano-afk

 Fully automated pipeline that builds, deploys, and tests applications from a natural language description.
 The user is AFK for the entire duration.
-The skill learns from each project — build rules (references/rules.md) and user preferences (references/preferences.md) are updated inside the skill's own references/ directory after each build.
-No files are written outside the skill folder or the target project directory.
+The skill learns from each project — build rules and user preferences persist across sessions, so output quality and alignment with the user's taste improve over time.

-Claude Code users: Use the Claude Code-specific skill at skill/.
+Claude Code users: Use the Claude Code-specific SKILL.md at claude/SKILL.md.

 Architecture